rinmalavi/rinmalavi.github.io/_posts/2014-07-04-sbt-plugin-testing-basics.md

 layout: post
 ---

-This is a first in a series of posts that will describe my voyage through accepting some of the SBTs ways of thinking.
+This is the first in a series of posts that will describe my voyage in accepting appropriate SBT way of thinking.

-Assuming that you are good with scala, sbt, after that have a good idea why would you want a plugin.
+Assuming that you are comfortable with scala, sbt, after that have a good idea why you would need a plugin.

 #### Its easy to write a plugin!